Cijin/learningGit/README.md

-# Note: These notes are not everything about git but should suffice for day to
+# Note: These notes are not everything you need to know about git but should suffice for day to day use of git.
-day use of git.
-Please take the time to read [this awesome book](https://git-scm.com/book/en/v2) to learn about git in further detail.
-Your life as a programmer will be a little bit more enjoyable and free if you understand and use git to it's fullest extent.
+ * Please take the time to read [this awesome book](https://git-scm.com/book/en/v2) to learn about git in further detail.
+ * Your life as a programmer will be a little bit more enjoyable and free if you understand and use git to it's fullest extent.

 # Git's goals when it was created (still is):